kh-mo/kh-mo.github.io/_posts/2018-12-31-attention_is_all_you_need_review.md

 ---
-title: attention is all you need 논문 리뷰
+title: Transformer, Attention is all you need
 category: Incomplete writing
 ---